alan-turing-institute/climate-informatics-2024/README.md

 ## Welcome!

-This is the GitHub repository for the OHBM Open Science Room (OSR).
+This is the GitHub repository for Climate Informatics 2024

-This repository hosts the code for [the OSR2023 website](https://ohbm.github.io/osr2023).
+This repository hosts the code for [Climate Informatics 2024 website](https://alan-turing-institute.github.io/climate-informatics-2024/) and project management for delivery of the conference.

 Below we provide basic info and links to more information.

 ### Who are we?

-We are part of the <a href="https://ossig.netlify.com/">Open Science Special Interest Group</a>(OSSIG) of the <a href="https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=3267&pageid=1">Organization for Human Brain Mapping</a>.
+We are ...

 ### What are we doing?

-We are organizing, among other events, the Open Science Room at the <a href="https://www.humanbrainmapping.org/i4a/pages/index.cfm?pageid=4114" target="_blank">2023 meeting of the OHBM</a>.
+We are organizing ...

 ### Get involved

-All information is available on <a href="https://ohbm.github.io/osr2023" target="_blank">our website</a>.
+All information is available on ...

 ### Contact us

-Feel free to <a href="https://ohbm.github.io/osr2023/contact/" target="_blank">reach out to us</a>!
+Feel free to ...

 ---

 ### Credit
-The [OSR website](https://ohbm.github.io/osr2023) was built using the [Beautiful Jekyll](https://deanattali.com/beautiful-jekyll/) theme by [Dean Attali](https://deanattali.com/).
+Based on the [OSR 2020](https://ohbm.github.io/osr2020) and [OSR 2023](https://ohbm.github.io/osr2020) websites.
+Built using the [Beautiful Jekyll](https://deanattali.com/beautiful-jekyll/) theme by [Dean Attali](https://deanattali.com/).

 #### Instructions for building website (these must be run prior to uploading onto GH)